 The student is required to maintain an 80% GPA per quarter during the 24 month training program.
 The student is required to pass each course with a minimum of 75%.
 Each course must be passed to achieve graduation requirements.
 Grades are computed quarterly and a report is give to the student at the end of each quarter.
 The following grading scale is followed:

 74 % and below

 Students acquiring a final grade point average of 3.4 or higher on a scale of 4.0 will graduate "With Honors".

-In order to receive a certificate of graduation, students must complete all academic courses and the clinical competency program according to the established criteria.
+In order to receive a certificate of graduation, students must successfully complete all academic courses and the clinical competency program according to the established criteria.
 In addition, candidates must have made up all absences in excess of that allowed by the program and have met all financial obligations to the program.

 The Columbus Regional Hospital School of Radiologic Technology program includes the following courses.
 Healthcare is an ever changing technology; therefore, the program criterion is subject to change at the discretion of the program officials.